Call for papers: Computation Criminology: computer science methods for crime analysis

 - Models for crime pattern recognition

 - Handling class-imbalance and biased samples for crime analysis

 - Social network analysis for crime analysis and investigations

 - Visualization techniques for crime analysis and investigation

-Proposals for submissions should be sent to the Guest Editors at firstname.lastname@example.org and email@example.com.
+The deadline for submissions is 30th April 2018, but extensions for proposals will always be considered, and an approximate date of submission should be included in the proposal.
+Proposals should be sent to the Guest Editors at email@example.com and firstname.lastname@example.org.
 The proposal should describe the background, method and expected contributions (max 500 words).
 If successful, the authors will be invited to submit through the web-based submission system.
 All submissions will be subject to standard blind peer review process by the Security Informatics Editorial Board.